ddmaness/notes-ydkjs/notes/types.md

 **What is the most common use case for adding the unary operator '+' infront of a Date object?**

-++What is the noncoercion (which is prefered) es5 method of getting a timestamp from the date object?**
+**What is the noncoercion (which is prefered) es5 method of getting a timestamp from the date object?**

 **Describe the behavior of the ~ unary operator and its most common usage**